semgrep/semgrep-docs/docs/faq.md

 The Semprep Community Rules are licensed under the [Commons Clause](https://github.com/returntocorp/semgrep-rules/blob/develop/LICENSE).
 You can use the Semgrep community rules as long as you are shipping a free and open-source software (FOSS) product.
 You have to open source any modifications you have done to the rules.

-You **cannot** ship the Semgrep Community Rules in a commercial product without an explicit license from Semgrep, Inc. For more information, please contact partners@r2c.dev.
+You **cannot** ship the Semgrep Community rules in a commercial product without an explicit license from Semgrep, Inc. For more information, please contact partners@r2c.dev.

 The Semgrep Pro Rules are proprietary and cannot be redistributed without explicit license from Semgrep, Inc. For more information, please contact partners@r2c.dev.